lindbrook/packageRank/README.md

 #### smoothers, confidence intervals, and R release dates

-You can add a smoother with the ‘smooth’ argument.
-The ‘r.version’ argument annotates the plot the R release dates.
+You can also plot a smoother with the ‘smooth’ argument and release dates for R with the ‘r.version’
+argument:

 ``` r
 plot(cranDownloads(packages = "rstan", from = "2019"), smooth = TRUE, r.version = TRUE)